A simple guide to checking CIBIL Score with Bajaj Finserv

 While you can check your credit score offline, checking your CIBIL Score online is speedier and more convenient for regular tracking.
 You can easily check your CIBIL Score for free on the Bajaj Finserv website.
 It’s an instant, hassle-free process that can be completed within a few minutes and has zero impact on your credit score.
 Follow these 3 simple steps:

-Authenticate your identity using the one-time password (OTP) sent to your mobile phone number.
+2. Authenticate your identity using the one-time password (OTP) sent to your mobile phone number

 If you’re looking to regularly monitor your CIBIL Score and manage the factors that affect it, the Bajaj Finserv Credit Pass is just the tool for you!